CarlosEdu1999/CarlosEdu1999/README.md

 ## About me:

-I'm a Fullstack Developer :smile:
+I'm a BackEnd Developer :smile:

-I Love code and create new stuff, i like too much to discover new technologies and dive deep in solving problems.
+Im currently at 6th period of Computer Science in UNITRI 👨‍🎓, Trying to become a good developer 👨‍💻.

+I Love to Code , Learn New Tecnologies, And Solutioning Problems.

 ## My specialties: